proofgeist/SimpleQ/docs/docs/getting-started-guide/subscribe_to_channel.md

 In the third column, there is a portal for Subscriptions.
 Click the "Add" button on the right edge.![](images/CleanShot%202022-05-24%20at%2013.42.43.png)

-The Subscriber selection window will pop up.
-It looks something like this.
-Choose the new Subscriber we created earlier. #1.
-Click on the 'handle-new-greeting" subscriber.
+The Subscriber selection window will appear.
+Choose the new Subscriber we created earlier, that is, the 'handle-new-greeting" subscriber.

 ![](images/CleanShot%202022-05-26%20at%2008.58.03.png)